Get Pregnant in 2024: Building Your Fertility Plan

 In order to conceive, your reproductive hormones must be functioning correctly.
 Unfortunately though, personal hormone levels still remain a mystery for many individuals.
 For example, in a recent survey, we learned that an estimated 65% of women in the United States did not check their sex hormones during the past year.

 This is despite the fact that at-home hormone testing has never been easier.
-For example, with Mira, you can test for the following from the comfort of your own home:
+With Mira Hormone Monitor, you can daily monitor your reproductive hormones from the comfort of your own home to see the big picture of your hormonal patterns:

-- Estradiol Metabolite (E3G), Luteinizing Hormone (LH), and Pregnanediol-3-Glucuronide (PdG) to track ovulation and get to know your cycle – see Mira’s Fertility Max Starter Kit.
+- Estradiol Metabolite (E3G), Luteinizing Hormone (LH), and Pregnanediol-3-Glucuronide (PdG) to track ovulation and get to know your cycle – see Mira Hormone Monitor: Max Kit.

 In addition to female hormone testing, sperm testing can also be done from home.
 Typical at-home sperm tests will provide you and your partner with insights on sperm volume, motility, and concentration levels – see our recommended Home Sperm Test.